 In high doses, Rohypnol can produce a number of very dangerous effects.
-The threat of severe side effects increases whenever the drug is abused, which includes mixing it with other intoxicants such as alcohol.
+The threat of hazardous effects increases whenever the drug is abused, which includes mixing it with other substances, such as alcohol.

 Another unfortunate effect of Rohypnol is amnesia.
 Due to the combination of sedation and anterograde amnesia, Rohypnol has been known for its use as a “date rape drug.”
-Rohypnol – sometimes called “roofies” – can be slipped into a drink and because this drug is odorless, tasteless, and dissolves in liquid, it will go undetected by the victim.
+Rohypnol, which is sometimes called “roofies,” can be slipped into a drink and because this drug is odorless, tasteless, and dissolves in liquid, it will go undetected by the victim.
 The incapacitated victim can then be sexually assaulted and often wakes up with little to no memory of what happened to them.
 When Rohypnol is combined with alcohol, the incapacitating effects are even more profound, making it easier for predators to move the victim to a preferable location and sexually assault them.